junlimfe/Capstone3/README.md

 ![t-SNE Visualization](./Figure/t-sne.png)

 #### 5.3 **Sentiment Analysis of Ford 2017-2018**
-* **Distribution of sentiment scores:** Applying Vader Lexicon, we generated the positive, negative sentiment scores in our original textual data.
+* **Distribution of sentiment scores:** At this stage, we are just singling out Ford(F) for some exploratory analysis.
+Applying Vader Lexicon, we generated the positive, negative sentiment scores in our original textual data.
 Neutral score has been omitted for readability of the graph.

 ![vader1](./Figure/vader1.png)

-* **Distribution of sentiment scores of aggregation based on company and month:**
+* **Distribution of sentiment scores of aggregation based on company and month:** What is worth noticing is the lack of varability of positive or negative socres.

 ![vader2](./Figure/vader2.png)

-* **Distribution of sentiment scores after text summarization:** Visualizing distribution of sentiment scores
+* **Distribution of sentiment scores after text summarization:** We use BERT to summarize the monthly textual data before applying the Vader sentiment analysis.
+The purpose is to filter through most of the neutral textual data and amplify the positive and negative scores.
+As expected, the resultant distribution has a much imporved spread of sentiment scores.

 ![vader3](./Figure/vader3.png)

-* **Preview of the time series of pricing and sentiment data:**
+* **Preview of the time series of pricing and sentiment data:** We are plotting out the time series of stock price of Ford along with its sentiment scores.
+Thanks to text summarization by BERT, the sentiment scores are no longer flat lines due to no variablity.

 ![ford1](./Figure/Ford1.png)

-* **Adding moving 12 months average of sentiment scores:**
+* **Adding moving 12 months average of sentiment scores:** What we concluded from the previous step is that the absolute level of sentiment scores fails to provide directional information on stock price.
+We are calculating the 12 months moving average on sentiment scores.
+The trading hypothesis is based on the relative strength of sentiment scores with a contrarian twist:

 ![ford2](./Figure/Ford2.png)

 * **Preview of the trading strategy:**